MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M07Lab06_Power_Automate.md

 ## Prerequisites

-* Completion of **Module 0 Lab 0 - Validate lab environment**
-* Completion of **Module 2 Lab 1 - Introduction to Common Data Service**
+* Completion of Lab 1 - Data Modeling
-* Campus Staff app created in **Module 3 Lab 2 – How to build a canvas app, Part 1** (for testing)
+* Campus Staff app created in Part 1 of Lab 2 – Canvas App (for testing)

 Things to consider before you begin
 -----------------------------------

--   What is the most appropriate distribution mechanism for the visitor codes?
+-   What is the most appropriate distribution mechanism for the visitor codes.
--   How could overstays be measured and strict policies enforced?
+-   How overstays could be measured and strict policies enforced.

 Exercise \#1: Create Visit Notification flow
 ===============================